mpajunen/phamda/docs/index.rst

 Welcome to Phamda documentation
 ===============================

 Phamda is a functional programming library for PHP.
+Phamda contains generic functions and almost all of them use **automatic partial application** or **currying**.

 .. toctree::
    :maxdepth: 1

-   functions
+   introduction
+   Function list <functions>